 Also have a visual check of your products.
 If you have a product that is within its life span but you have perhaps used your fingers to apply decide if it may be in danger of having bacteria on it, if you continue to use this product you may end up with breakouts on your skin.

 So, now you have a set of hygienic products in front of you that you have bought within the last year.
-Now be honest with yourself, do you have any there that you bought because you liked it in the shop, got it home and then wondered why you bought it.
+Be honest with yourself, do you have any there that you bought because you liked it in the shop, got it home and then wondered why you bought it.
 Or have you got the foundation that you bought thinking it was your colour only to find in real light that you look either too pale or too dark.
 It’s time for those to hit the bin and stop taking up precious space.

-Now to the good part.
 These are the essentials you need to make up your basic make-up kit:

 2 x Foundations (a lighter shade for winter and a darker one for summer)